Table of Contents

 - Script maintenance and reusability: As a key factor on how the cost of one automation testing project can escalate, testing scripts maintenance requires vast consideration for any possibilities of utility in the future.

-By putting a direct effect on the reusability of the test scripts, automation testing team can save a lot of time when facing similar test cases.
+By putting a direct effect on the reusability of the test scripts, the automation testing team can save a lot of time when facing similar test cases.

 A significant factor that escalates the total cost for test automation is script maintenance.
 Pre-written scripts in automation testing are fragile by nature.
 The ideal automation tool should come with capabilities to reduce such effort, such as eliminating object locator flakiness.
 On the other hand, script reusability saves you and the team a great deal of time for similar test cases as you can reuse test scripts.